CaseyZhang11/EC601/project2/readme.md

 Company or researcher can extract the emotion trend of a certain event.
 For example, user can extract positive emotion from live tweets on a national holiday.
 User could extract negative emotion from live tweets on a disaster.

+# Unit Test

+## Project 4:

+### Test for Twitter API.

+I put wrong Twitter Credentials.
+The error code I receive is ‘401’.

+`401 Unauthorized`

+A 401 status code means that there was a problem authenticating your request, such as an invalid consumer key or secret.
+I put the wrong Twitter API name.
+The error is name “” is not defined.

+### Test for Google NLP.

+Test 1:

+Temoraliy stop the service of google NLP account.

+The error code is 403.

+403	PERMISSION_DENIED	Client does not have sufficient permission.
+This can happen because the OAuth token does not have the right scopes, the client doesn't have permission, or the API has not been enabled for the client project.